[The Magic of Art 02] The Museum of Modern Art, Kamakura Annex: Passing on 40 years of thoughts and collections to the future

 Official website: here

-"Kamakura Annex 40th Anniversary: Treating, Protecting, Preserving - Conservation and Restoration of the Museum of Modern Art, Kanagawa & Hayama"
+"Kamakura Annex 40th Anniversary: Attending, Protecting, Preserving - Conservation and Restoration at the Museum of Modern Art, Kanagawa & Hayama"

 Special exhibition official website: here